 After striking a foreign object, stop the motor, unplug

-the extension cord, remove the interlock button (key), and thoroughly
+the extension cord, remove the key, and thoroughly inspect the appliance

-inspect the appliance for any damage.
-Repair any damage before starting
+for any damage.
+Repair any damage before starting and operating the

 If the appliance should start to vibrate abnormally,